 - A. During the term of this MOU, the Department shall permit up to a maximum of 220 hours each fiscal year of time off for Association Directors to participate in employee organization representation activities, subject to the following: - 1.
 Time off is requested with 72 hours written notice to the Department. - 2.
 The Department approves. - 3.
-Time off must be taken in increments of four hours. - 4.
-Minimum staffing is not impacted. - B. Refusal by the Department for adequate reason is not subject to the grievance procedure contained in this MOU. - C. The Association will reimburse the Department the sum of \$50 per hour per officer for all such release time.
-Time shall be billed in hourly increments.

-D. The Department will bill the Association quarterly each contract year for actual time used, and the Association will reimburse the Department quarterly no later than September 30, December 31, March 31, June 30 of each fiscal year.
+Time off must be taken in increments of one hour. - 4.
+Minimum staffing is not impacted. - B. Refusal by the Department for adequate reason is not subject to the grievance procedure contained in this MOU. - C. The Association will reimburse the City an amount equal to the number of hours that each Association Director takes off multiplied by the actual base hourly salary of said Association Director(s). - D. The City Administrative Officer ("CAO") will invoice the Association quarterly each contract year for actual time used, and the Association will reimburse the